Report a problem with a bridge or retaining wall

 Inspection and maintenance of these structures is important for all transport around Derbyshire.
 Priority for works on structures is based upon considerations of safety, weight restrictions, the hierarchy of the route, effects on local people and the effects of diverted traffic on the local environment, industry and the local economy.

 Bridges are inspected as part of an ongoing programme.
-It is our aim to carry out general inspections on a two-year cycle.
+It is our aim to carry out general inspections on a 2-year cycle.
 General inspections are visual inspections only.

 Both types of inspection can instigate remedial works to structures, which are funded from our maintenance budget or can result in major maintenance works or sometimes rebuilding of a structure.